 About the Women in Materials group

-The IOM3 Women in Materials Group (WIM) was established in 2012 to provide a focus for women members within the Institute and help support them in their careers.
-WIM has organised several successful events around the UK which have attracted women members at all stages of their career and provided valuable networking opportunities for women.
+The IOM3 Women in Materials Group (WIM3) was established in 2012 to provide a focus for women members within the Institute and help support them in their careers.
+WIM3 has organised several successful events around the UK which have attracted women members at all stages of their career and provided valuable networking opportunities for women.

 The WIM Steering Group currently has the following members:

 Margaret finished a degree in Materials Science and Engineering, and a PhD in piezoelectric ceramics, both at the University of Manchester.
 Having successfully completed these, she went to work at Morgan Advanced Materials at their Ruabon site in 2013 developing a new dielectric material for power applications.
 Subsequently, she worked on technology analysis of additive manufacturing (3D printing) in ceramics.
 After transferring this into a full technical project at Morgan, she moved into a commercial role in 2015 as New Business Development Manager of Ceramic Injection Moulding, where she worked for two years.
 She has now moved to the world of polymers and is Business Development Manager at Zotefoams plc.
 She also serves on The Ceramics Society Committee.

 Outside of work, Margaret trains and dances all over Europe with two Polish Dancing groups, enjoys travelling around the world and attends various sports events throughout the year.